Welcome to your winter yoga nidra practice.

 Letting go of this,

-And preparing to move the awareness through the body.
+And preparing to move the awareness through the body,

-A journey of consciousness as each part of the body is named.
+As each part of the body is named,

 Feel into it,